QianJin2013/android-gcc-toolchain/README.md

 ## Usage

-Use or create toolchain, set env and run command, or print "the bin dir/".
+Enable you to enter an android-oriented cross-compile environment easily.

-*Note: words in `[  ]` means may be omitted.*
+*Note: words in `[  ]` means may be omitted. "|" means or. "{...} means selection. (default) means can be omitted"*
 <a name="options"></a>
 ```
-android-gcc-toolchain [OPTIONS] [CMD [ARGS...]]
+Usage: android-gcc-toolchain [OPTIONS] [CMD [ARGS...]]
 --------------------------------------------------------------------------------
-OPTIONS: Toolchain options, Env Mode, Misc options
+OPTIONS: for toolchain, env mode, CCACHE, host compiler,...

 Toolchain options: specify which toolchain to use or create
  [--arch] ARCH  Android architecture: